aetperf/aetperf.github.io/_posts/2025-09-29-FastTransfer-Performance-with-Citus-Columnar-Storage-in-PostgreSQL.md

 ### Test Data: TPCH Orders Table

 For our benchmarks, we selected the TPCH benchmark's `orders` table at scale factor 10, which provides a realistic dataset of 15 million rows.
-This table represents a common pattern in analytical workloads—a mix of numeric, date, and text fields that you might encounter in real-world scenarios:
+This table represents a common pattern in analytical workloads, that is, a mix of numeric, date, and text fields that you might encounter in real-world scenarios:

 ```sql
 SELECT COUNT(*) FROM tpch_10.orders;